These are the latest installments (Books 8 & 9) from Karin Slaughter's Will Trent Series.

 Right after finishing The Kept Woman, I immediately dived into this one.

 The plot of the story was something new and on a bigger scale, not just within their towns.
-I am not from the US so I honestly don't know the basis of what was happening in the book but wow that is some freaking insane stuff going on there.
+As someone who isn't from the US, I honestly don't know the basis of what was happening in the book, but wow that is some freaking insane stuff going on there.

-Now to Sara and Will, it was further shown here how their relationship is growing over time.
-There was this part where Will was saying stuff about Sara to her parents and that made me tear up.
-I was already way too invested with the characters and I really felt his emotions.
-This book further solidified the love between Sara and Will.
+As for Sara and Will, it was further shown here how their relationship is growing over time.
+There was this part where Will talks to Sara about her parents and that made me tear up.
+At this point, I was already way too invested with the characters, and I really felt his emotions.
+This book further solidified their love for each other.

-You wouldn't be able to put this down.
-I loved how the book kept changing perspectives.
-Most of the time similar scenes were repeated during which they were written from another's point of view.
-It may be repetitive to some but I definitely understood why it has to be done.
-It actually gave you a better picture of what was happening and made you feel the thoughts and emotions of each and every character.
+I also loved the shifting perspectives.
+Some scenes were revisited from different points of view, which may feel repetitive to some, but I definitely understood why it has to be done.
+It actually gave you a better picture of what was happening and made you understand the thoughts and emotions of each and every character.

 ------

 I don't know why it took me so long to read the last 2 books in the series.
 But wow!
 Classic Slaughter.
 Packed from start to finish.
-Next book, please.
+You wouldn't be able to put this down.

 No comments: